canonical/charmcraft/docs/reference/plugins/uv_plugin.rst

 -------

-The following :file:`charmcraft.yaml` file can be used with a uv project to build the charm for Ubuntu 24.04:
+The following :file:`charmcraft.yaml` file can be used with a uv project to craft a charm with Ubuntu 24.04 as its base:

 .. literalinclude:: uv-charmcraft.yaml
     :language: yaml